mleblebici/Security-Cheat-Sheets/Node.js Security Cheat Sheet.md

 ```

 ## Take precautions against brute-forcing
-Brute-forcing is a common to threat to all web applications.
-Attackers use brute-forcing as a password guessing attack to obtain account passwords.
+Brute-forcing is a common threat to all web applications.
+Attackers can use brute-forcing as a password guessing attack to obtain account passwords.
 Therefore, application developers should take precautions against brute-force attacks especially in login pages.
 Node.js has several modules available for this purpose.
 Here is the express-bouncer module and its simple usage:
 ```
 var bouncer = require(‘express-bouncer’);
 bouncer.whitelist.push(‘127.0.0.1’); // whitelist an IP address